MrMarlonM/good-world-news/README.md

 ### Unsolved Bugs
 - Images that are provided through Cloudinary are linked as http instead of https.
 This affects the performance of the website in Lighthouse enormously.

+## Credits
+- For the navbar of this project I referenced the code of the [Codestar Walkthrough Project](https://github.com/MrMarlonM/django-blog) provided by Code Institute.

+## Acknowledgments
+- I want to thank [Iuliia Konovalova](https://github.com/IuliiaKonovalova) for her guidance and support throughout this project.
+- A big thank you to all of the Team of [Code Institute](https://codeinstitute.net/) for providing the learning content which enabled me to create this project.